-

 Let’s Play Two

-Ernie Banks’s enthusiasm was contagious as Covid as he declared, “Let’s play two!”
-Will the regularly scheduled doubleheader, the double-dip, ever make a comeback in Major League Baseball?
-Auguring this is a matter of time.
-Literally.
-To produce a leaner … Continue reading
+Ernie Banks’s enthusiasm was contagious as Covid-19 as he declared, “Let’s play two!”
+Will the regularly scheduled doubleheader, the double-dip, make a comeback in Major League Baseball?
+Perhaps even in deference to other-sports schedules?
+Auguring this is a matter of … Continue reading

 Posted in Baseball, Cricket